 | 6 | Pureple | 4/30 | Free, fine, occasional check-ins |

-The test was not "which app is best" but "which app does the user open on a Tuesday at 7:42 a.m. when the kettle is on and they have ten minutes".
-The answer to that question is the only one that matters for a daily app.
+The test was not "which app is best."
+It was "which app does the reviewer open on a Tuesday at 7:42 a.m. when the kettle is on and they have ten minutes."
+For a daily app, that's the only question that matters.

 The apps, in order tested